browniebroke/carriere-web/README.md

 1. Create a branch from `master` for the change with a meaningful name
 2. Make the required change, test locally, then commit
-3. Create a pull request, which will trigger the buiold & a deploy preview on Netlify.
+3. Create a pull request, which will trigger the build & a deploy preview on Netlify.